-Denise Decker, LCSW, Executive Director, graduated with her Master’s degree from Arizona State University and holds her license in New Mexico as a Licensed Clinical Social Worker.
-She received her B.A. from the University of Wisconsin studying Sociology and Psychology.
+Denise Decker, LCSW, Executive Director, graduated with her Master’s Degree from Arizona State University and holds her license in New Mexico as a Licensed Clinical Social Worker.
+She received her B.A. from the University of Wisconsin with studies in Sociology and Psychology.

-Denise focuses her work on helping others who have been impacted by trauma and is an EMDR therapist.
+Denise focuses her work on helping others whom have been impacted by trauma and she is an EMDR therapist.

 Denise has been in the helping profession for over 25 years.
 She strives to create an environment where personal development is actualized and healthy collaborative relationships are built.

 Sahnta DiCesare-Pannutti, LMFT/LMFCC, LPAT, ATR-BC recieved her California Elementary Teaching Credentials and her Masters Degree in Art Therapy and Marriage and Family Therapy from College of Notre Dame in Bellmont, CA. Sahnta is a Licensed Marriage, Family and Child Counselor and Licensed Professional Art Therapist in New Mexico.
 Sahnta has been a Board Certified Art Therapist for over 20 years, and has been working in the therapy field for over 30 years in a variety of settings.
 Sahnta works with all ages including young children and teenagers, adults, the elderly and persons with disabilities.

 Sahnta has extensive experience with grief and loss and had been a hospice worker in California prior to moving to New Mexico in 2002.
 For the past 16 years Sahnta has frequently worked with traumatized children and adults, and with children in the foster care system.
 Sahnta specializes in using non-verbal modalities including Art Therapy, Play Therapy, Sandtray Therapy in addition to traditional talk therapy and the use of time-lines and genograms.